Dshep98/Weather-Applicaton/README.md

 ## Weather-Applicaton
 ### Description:

-This program is a real-life weather application that's easy to use and uses real-time data from a [ Weather API](https://openweathermap.org/) to collect information for features that usually come with finding the weather such as: city thats being searched, current location, temperature in Fahrenheit or Celsius, high/lows, 5 day forecast,etc.Instead of a normal weather app this one gives funny southern sayings according to the change in temperature of the weather.
+This program is a real-life weather application that's easy.
+It uses real-time data from a [ Weather API](https://openweathermap.org/) to collect information for features that usually come with finding the weather such as: a city thats being searched, current location, temperature in Fahrenheit or Celsius, high/lows, 5 day forecast,etc.Instead of a normal weather app this one gives funny southern sayings according to the change in temperature of the weather.

 ### Instructions
  - The program was ran and edited in [VSCODE](https://code.visualstudio.com/)